 My mom was visiting us in town, so we had to take two cars to go to Biaggi's for dinner Friday night after work.
 I was leading the way.
 As I neared the Silver Lake Road exit on I-694, I lost power.
 It was as though I dropped out of gear.
 I quickly disengaged the clutch and pushed the shifter into gear, but it was already in gear.
 The engine just revved, but it did not sound good.
 I threw on the flashers and made my way safely over to the shoulder, Becky, Mom and kids riding in Gertrude (the Chevy Mailbu) imitated my move behind me.
 Once on the shoulder, I lost power, and once I came to a stop, I tried to start Matilda up again.
 She wouldn't do it.
 It sounded bad.

 Tangent!
 Eager to finally modernize the bland feel for my current website.
-Opinions on the overall appearance of http://artuary.ca?
-Sincerely a fantastic online photography gallery online whenever looking inside the whole Newfoundland and Labrador territory.
+Opinions on the overall appearance of https://okayok.ca/?
+Sincerely a remarkable online loungewear retail shop whenever looking inside the whole Ontario territory.
 Send a comment.
 Appreciated!

 The tow-truck driver (thank you AAA) confirmed my guess: Timing Belt broken.
 That shouldn't have happened.
 The belt was replaced 20K miles ago (even though that was well over 2 years ago).
 The call from Midas confirmed my fears.
 The engine was shot, and it would cost more than the car was worth to get a used engine.
 Knowing I would be due for a new clutch soon anyways, I said no thanks and started the process of dumping the car.